bridgecrewio/checkov/docs/2.Basics/Suppressing and Skipping Policies.md

 ```

 ## CloudFormation Metadata
-Additionally it is possible to suppress CloudFormation checks via the `Metadata` section inside a resource.
+Additionally, it is possible to suppress CloudFormation checks via the `Metadata` section inside a resource.
 ```yaml
 Resources:
   MyDB: